 Solid carbide drills

-Solid carbide drills can be regrinded several times and can therefore be used economically in the diameter range from 6.8 mm to 20 mm when used in steel construction.
-However, we recommend solid carbide drills exclusively for modern drilling rigs with stable material tension, high speeds from 2500 rpm and high drive power, because the carbide material has a very high wear resistance (hardness), but a lower toughness than HSS tool steels and is therefore more sensitive to improper use than normal HSS coolant channel drills or interchangeable plate drills.
+Solid carbide drills (solid carbide drills) can be reground several times and can therefore be used economically for drilling in the steel construction sector in the diameter range from 6.8 mm to 20 mm.
+However, we only recommend solid carbide drills for modern drilling systems with stable material clamping, at high speeds from 2500 rpm and high drive power, because the material or "solid carbide" of the carbide drills has very high wear resistance (hardness) but lower toughness than HSS tool steels and is therefore more sensitive than normal HSS tool steels if used incorrectly. the "solid carbide" of carbide drills has a very high wear resistance (hardness), but a lower toughness than HSS tool steels and is therefore more sensitive than normal HSS coolant drills or replaceable insert drills if used incorrectly.

-With us you can buy solid carbide drills from Hartner at fair prices.
-The usual standard designs 3xD, 5xD and 7xD you can in the diameters from 6.8mm to 20mm in the following uncomplicated request and order from us.
+You can buy solid carbide drills from us at fair prices.
+The usual standard versions 3xD, 5xD and 7xD in diameters from 6.8mm to 20mm can be easily requested and ordered from us below.

-Solid carbide drills from Hartner at low prices
+Solid carbide drills from Nenok at low prices

 The solid carbide drills comply with DIN 6537.
 They have fire coating, cooling channel, HE clamping surface, right cutting direction, point angle 140 degrees with 2 surface grinding and a diameter tolerance m7.

-Hartner solid carbide drills have a modern Fire coating.
-The extremely thin Fire coating is a TiAlN/TiN multilayer coating.
+The solid carbide drills have a modern multi-layer coating.
+The wafer-thin multilayer coating is a TiAlN/TiN multilayer coating.
 It increases the wear resistance and thermal load capacity of the carbide.
-You can recognize the Fire coating on our carbide drills by the purple color.
+You can recognize the coating on our carbide drills by the purple color.

 Solid carbide drills in use on modern plate machining centers